 The NOAA Marine Debris Program offers several nationwide, competitive funding opportunities for marine debris projects.
 These include: marine debris removal grants; prevention through education and outreach grants; and research grants.
 Learn more about these opportunities.

-California’s 1,100 miles of coastline feature an incredible diversity of habitats and marine life.
+California’s 3,400 miles of coastline feature an incredible diversity of habitats and marine life.
 A mix of major metropolitan areas and vast stretches of remote shoreline leads to a lot of variability in marine debris types and abundances washing ashore.
-At one extreme, the infamous Los Angeles River trash boom can capture an astounding amount of consumer debris after the first large storm – or “First Flush” – of the rainy season.
-On the other hand, an uninhabited beach on the North Coast sees a much lower abundance of debris over a large stretch of shoreline.
-Just offshore, lost or abandoned fishing gear threatens marine species and habitats.
-A variety of tactics are needed to solve the problem – but first and foremost is preventing debris at the source.
-Since 2006, the NOAA Marine Debris Program has worked with partners in the region to address marine debris through education, outreach, research, and removal projects.
+At one extreme, trash booms across Southern California can capture an astounding amount of single-use plastics after the first large storm – or “First Flush” – of the rainy season.
+On the other hand, an uninhabited beach on the North Coast sees a much lower abundance of land-based debris over a large stretch of shoreline.
+Just offshore, derelict fishing gear or abandoned and derelict vessels threaten marine species and habitats.
+Microplastics and microfiber particles are found throughout California ecosystems and waterways.
+A holistic approach and variety of tactics are needed to solve the problem – but first and foremost is preventing debris at the source.
+Since 2006, the NOAA Marine Debris Program has worked with partners in the region to address marine debris through prevention, removal, research, monitoring and detection, response, and coordination.

-- Find information on NOAA's Marine Debris Monitoring and Assessment Project.
+- Learn more about NOAA's Marine Debris Monitoring and Assessment Project.

 Funded Partners in the Region